MicrosoftDocs/cloud-adoption-framework/docs/innovate/best-practices/conversational-ai.md

   - How would you measure success?
   - What measurements do you want to use to improve your service?

-To learn more about how to design your bot, see [principles of bot design](/azure/bot-service/bot-service-design-principles?view=azure-bot-service-4.0).
+To learn more about how to design your bot, see [Principles of bot design](/azure/bot-service/bot-service-design-principles?view=azure-bot-service-4.0).

 ### Build